SolidLabResearch/Solid-Agent/documentation/ucp/README.md

 ## Use case: Temporal Usage Control Policy execution for Solid Resources

 The [International Data Space Association (IDSA)](https://internationaldataspaces.org/) defines several [IDS Usage Control Policies](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl).
-**The Duration-restricted Data Usage policy** is a temporal UCP which allows data usage for a specified time period.
+**The Duration-restricted Data Usage policy** is a temporal UCP which allows data usage for a specified period.

 Below is an example of such a policy.